 The handle is the biggest surprise and I like the comfort and feel of the handle.
 This particular handle design will be great for small to large hand sizes.
 Unless you have an extra-large hand size then this handle may not be a great fit for you.

 If you are a home cook you have to ask yourself if you need a Yanagiba.
 Since a Yanagiba is designed to slice thin raw fish fillets.
 And therefore not ideal for hard and dense food or other tasks.
 Due to the design, it will push you to the flat side resulting in a crooked cut and the thick blade design will also tear denser food instead of a clean cut.

 Due to the tweaks that Kasumi made on their Yanagiba, the knife is ideal to slice through sushi rolls or pre-cleaned fillets.
-Especially with the western take on Sushi with fried shrimps or fried chicken in the sushi rolls.
+Especially with the western take on Sushi with fried shrimp or fried chicken in the sushi rolls.
 Because of the great edge durability, this Yanagiba is ideal for beginners since the edge is not as fragile compared to higher Rockwell Yanagiba’s.
 But if you are more experienced you will notice the lesser sharpness, especially during the dark flesh removal process on your salmon fillet.